MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/8-use-word-consolidate-reports.md

+# Exercise 2, Task 1: Use Copilot in Word to consolidate multiple market reports
+---
 Contoso's Latin America (LATAM) product manager provided you with three market reports involving the company's Mystic Spice Premium Chai Tea beverage.
 However, you’re finding it difficult to analyze the information, since you’re constantly jumping back and forth between documents.

 You decide to use Copilot in Word to combine the reports into a single LATAM Market Analysis report for Mystic Spice Premium Chai Tea.
 Once Copilot creates this report, you want to review it and possibly update it with other information that Copilot can find on the Chai Tea market in Latin America.